MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

     - If you need to add one more more users, select **Add user** at the top of the screen, enter the account details in the **Add user** pane on the right side of the screen, and then select **Add**.
 See the **Troubleshooting** section of this article for more details.

       >[!NOTE]
-      >Adding a user this way triggers a synchronization so the user is added to the instance right away.
+      >Adding a user this way triggers a synchronization so the user is added to the instance within a few minutes.

 6. Select **Manage users in Dynamics 365** at the top of the page.